marcglasberg/i18n_extension/README.md

 here</a>.

-**Note**: When using .po files, make sure not to include the country code, because the locales are generated from the filenames which don't contain the country code and if you'd include the country codes, you'll get errors like this:
+**Note**: When using .po files, make sure not to include the country code, because the locales are generated from the filenames which don’t contain the country code and if you'd include the country codes, you'll get errors like this:
 `There are no translations in 'en-US' for 'Hello there'`.